drflorianberger/TopicsInPhysics/book/_build/html/_sources/week2/gating.md

 ---
 ```

-In experiments the voltage is changed instantaneously with a step.
-We expect from EQ that there is a transient behavior of the open probability and therefore it depends on time and voltage:
+In experiments, the voltage is changed instantaneously with a step.
+We expect from EQ that there is a transient behavior of the open probability and, therefore, it depends on time and voltage:

 $$
 \Po = \Po(V,t).